Plates

 HUMANSCAPE examines the tension between the city and the people who must endure its challenging environment, especially those individuals most underrepresented in society.

-This work was inspired by a photo the artist’s son took of himself just three months before he lost his long battle with depression.
-Dated June 21, 2014, the picture was the last file on the young man’s camera.
+This work was inspired by a selfie the artist’s son took just months before losing his long battle with clinical depression.
+The jpg file was the last one saved on his camera.

 Dimensions: 72 x 108 inches